Feeling Lost? 10 Pen Quotes by Famous People to Inspire

 The pen is a formidable weapon, but a man can kill himself with it a great deal more easily than he can other people.

-Quoted from Prenticeana: Or, Wit and Humor in Paragraphs by George Denison Prentice.
-Prentice, editor of the Louisville (Kentucky) Journal in the mid 19th century, learned his own lesson the hard way.
-History has not looked kindly on his more xenophobic writing.
+Quoted from Prenticeana: Or, Wit and Humor in Paragraphs by George Denison Prentice, editor of the Louisville Journal in the mid-19th century.

 4. Graham Greene